skaloud/DNA-metabarcoding-course/lesson1/lesson1.md

 - Account creation: [Create an Account](https://docs.metacentrum.cz/access/account/)

 **For all employees and students of research organizations in the Czech Republic:**
-1. Create your login and password: e.g., `skaloudova`, `K35++sp………`
+1. Create your login and password
-2. Description of planned activity: `Analysis of Illumina amplicon sequences (DNA metabarcoding).`
+2. Fill Description of planned activity: e.g., `Analysis of Illumina amplicon sequences (DNA metabarcoding).`
 3. Participation in big projects: `No projects`
 4. Become a MetaCentrum member.

 **Note:** The request is usually approved within a few hours.

 ### Information about MetaCentrum
-- Detailed course by Vojta Zeiska: `Course of work in Linux command line not only for MetaCentrum`
+- Become familiar with MetaCentrum (see Documentation)
 - **Frontend Access**:
   - MetaCentrum can be accessed via several frontends.
 If one is not working, you can access your account from another frontend.
   - **Important**: Do not perform any calculations or upload large data (over 10 GB) directly on the frontend, as it slows down the work for everyone.
 If your work is slow, consider switching to another frontend.